stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part1/README.md

                  setval_field_w3_kernel_type(field_w3, scalar_w3) )
 ```

-The completed algorithm be found in the [Solutions of Part 1 directory](
+The completed algorithm can be found in the [Solutions of Part 1 directory](
 ../solutions/part1).

 ## Task 4: Use PSyclone to generate algorithm and PSy-layer source